doublepointlab/touch-sdk-py/README.md

 ### Haptics
 The `trigger_haptics(intensity, length)` method can be used to initiate one-shot haptic effects on the watch.
 For example, to drive the haptics motor for 300 ms at 100% intensity on `watch`, call `watch.trigger_haptics(1.0, 300)`.

+## Unexplainable bugs
+Sometimes turning your device's Bluetooth off and on again fixes problems – this has been observed on Linux, Mac and Windows.
+This is unideal, but those error states are hard to reproduce and thus hard to fix.

 ## Pylint
 ```sh
 python3 -m pylint src --rcfile=.pylintrc